sajjjadayobi/PersianQA/README.md

 test_ds  = read_qa('pqa_test.json')
 ```
 - Alternatively, you can also access the data through the HuggingFace🤗 datasets library
-    - First, you need to install datasets use this command in your terminal:
+    - First, you need to install datasets using this command in your terminal:
 ```sh
 pip install -q datasets
 ```